UltimaHoarder/UltimaScraper/Linux.md

 	`git clone https://github.com/DIGITALCRIMINALS/OnlyFans`

 ### Updating the Repository
-** This does not work if you have changed any of the core files yourself. **
+** This does not work if you have changed any of the files that are being updated yourself.**
 1. Be in the directory of the code you are in

 2. Update code

 	`git pull`

+If you have changed files and want the new update to "overwrite" them run the following command

+'git stash'

 ## Installation of Python